-Three novellas imagine what happens after some of Chekhov’s plays end.
+These tales imagine what happens after some of the famed Russian writer's plays end.

 What happens when the play ends?
 Catherine Browder’s Now We Can All Go Home imagines what life is like after the curtain falls on three of Anton Chekhov’s plays: “The Three Sisters,” “Uncle Vanya,” and “The Seagull.”

 Famous for his use of indirect action, Chekhov places the triviality of day-to-day living at center stage, while he hides climactic scenes of blood-ridden action from view.
 As the narrator of Chekhov’s Gooseberries points out: “we see the people going to market for provisions, eating by day, sleeping by night, talking their silly nonsense, getting married, growing old, serenely escorting their dead to the cemetery; but we do not see and we do not hear those who suffer, and what is terrible in life goes on somewhere behind the scenes.”

 Chekhov’s plays are certainly realistic, as they remind the reader and/or viewer that life doesn’t exist in black or white, tragedy or comedy — it is much messier, much grayer.
 His characters are riddled with contradictions and quirks that heighten their humanness, and just as we finally begin to understand them, it’s the final scene in Act IV.

 Like Browder, one can’t help but wonder what exactly happens behind the scenes in “The Seagull,” when a shot off stage signifies a suicide.
 Or in “The Three Sisters,” when a dramatic duel is hidden off stage once again, only to end in a gunshot heard in the distance.